pcapriotti/optparse-applicative/README.md

       ( fullDesc
      <> progDesc "Print a greeting for TARGET"
      <> header "hello - a test for optparse-applicative" )

+greet :: Sample -> IO ()
+greet (Sample h False n) = replicateM_ n . putStrLn $ "Hello, " ++ h
+greet _ = return ()
 ```

 The `greet` function is the entry point of the program, while `opts` is a
 complete description of the program, used when generating a help text.
 The
 `helper` combinator takes any parser, and adds a `help` option to it.

-The `hello` option in this example is mandatory (since it doesn't have a
+The `hello` option in this example is mandatory since it doesn't have a
-default value), so running the program without any argument will display a
+default value, so running the program without any argument will display an
-short option summary:
+appropriate error message and a short option summary:

+    Missing: --hello TARGET

-    Usage: hello --hello TARGET [--quiet]
+    Usage: hello --hello TARGET [-q|--quiet] [--repeat INT]
+      Print a greeting for TARGET

 Running the program with the `--help` option will display the full help text
 containing a detailed list of options with descriptions